open-resources/physics_bank/content/public/004.Kinematics(1D)/Motion Diagrams/Rotating Pencil/Rotating Pencil.md

   pl-customizations:
     weight: 1
     hide-letter-keys: true
+myst:
   substitutions:
     params:
       vars:
         title: Rotating Pencil
       part1:
         ans1:
           value: The particle model tells us about the location of the pencil's centre of mass, but nothing about its orientation.
         ans2:
           value: The particle model tells us about the location of the pencil's centre of mass, but nothing about its weight.
         ans3:
           value: The particle model tells us about the location of the pencil's centre of mass, but nothing about its mass.
         ans4:
           value: The particle model tells us about the location of the pencil's centre of mass, but nothing about its height above the floor.
 ---
 # {{ params.vars.title }}
 <img longdesc="Rotating Pencil.md#desc" alt="Motion diagram of a rotating pencil as it flies through the air." src="rotatingpencil.png" width="500px">